 - Parsley for garnishing (optional)

 1. Peel plantains then cut into 1/4 inch slices.
 Place oil in a pan up to 2-3 inches and heat up to 325 degrees Fahrenheit.
 Gently place the plantain slices into the oil one at a time then fry on one side for about 2 minutes.
-Flip to the other side and cook for another 2 minutes Remove and place on paper towel to absorb excess oil.
+Flip to the other side and cook for another 2 minutes Remove and place on a paper towel to absorb excess oil.

 2. Place the two tablespoons of oil in a skillet and heat up on medium heat.
 Add the onions and garlic and saute until fragrant.
-Add the chopped tomato and cook for about 2 minutes.
+Also, add the chopped tomato and cook for about 2 minutes.
 Add the sausage and stir for about 2 minutes.
 Add the bell peppers and salt, black pepper then stir for about 2 minutes.
 Turn off the heat.

 3. In a large bowl, crack in all the eggs.
 Add the bouillon powder and whisk to combine.
 Add the sausage-bell pepper mixture into the eggs then mix.
 Preheat oven to 350 degrees Fahrenheit.